-The Lesser Sunda Island region, which Timor-Leste is part of, has plants that also occur in the Kimberley or Northern Territory of Australia.
-Such plants include Lepisanthes rubiginosa, Melochia umbellata and Secamone timorensis, all on Timor-Leste and known in Australia only from the monsoon forest, northwest of the Kimberley Territory.
-Other plants include vines (Cyathostemma glabrum, Dichapetalum timorense), shrubs (Hibiscus vitifolius and Pentapetes phoenicea) and trees (Pittosporum moluccanum, Santalum album and Suregada glomerulata), which are all known in Timor-Leste, but in Australia, are found only in the Northern Territory.
-Eugenia reinwardtiana, Garuga floribunda, Lagerstroemia archeriana and Proiphys amboinensis all occur in Timor-Leste, and in the Kimberley and Cape York regions of Australia.
+The Lesser Sunda Island region, of which Timor-Leste is part of, has plants that also occur in the Kimberley or Northern Territory of Australia.
+Such plants include Lepisanthes rubiginosa, Melochia umbellata and Secamone timorensis, all on Timor-Leste and known in Australia only from monsoon forest in the north-west Kimberley.
+Other examples include vines (Cyathostemma glabrum, Dichapetalum timorense), shrubs (Hibiscus vitifolius and Pentapetes phoenicea) and trees (Pittosporum moluccanum, Santalum album and Suregada glomerulata), which are all known in Timor-Leste, but in Australia, are found only in the Northern Territory.

+Eugenia reinwardtiana, Garuga floribunda, Lagerstroemia archeriana and Proiphys amboinensis all occur in Timor-Leste, the Kimberley and Cape York but not in the Northern Territory.